create3000/x_ite/docs/_posts/components/RigidBodyPhysics/BallJoint.md

 ### MFString [in, out] **forceOutput** "NONE" <small>["ALL","NONE",...]</small>

-ForceOutput controls which output fields are generated for the next frame.
+*forceOutput* controls which output fields are generated for the next frame.
 Values are ALL, NONE, or exact names of output fields updated at start of next frame.

 ### SFVec3f [in, out] **anchorPoint** 0 0 0

-AnchorPoint is joint center, specified in world coordinates.
+*anchorPoint* is joint center, specified in world coordinates.

 ### SFVec3f [out] **body1AnchorPoint**

-Body1AnchorPoint describes anchorPoint position relative to local coordinate reference frame.
+*body1AnchorPoint* describes anchorPoint position relative to local coordinate reference frame.

 #### Hint